Soil Judging – Maryville Missouri – September 16-21 2012

 Monday

 We have the buffet breakfast at the motel, and are on the way to our soil pits at 7:45 am.
 It is not easy to tell where we are going as the fog is close to the ground and visibility is 100 yards.
 We travel slowly but soon see the blaze orange arrow and head into the grass pasture area.
 The paths are passable, though the dip to cross a water-way is a little steep the cars bottom out front and back as we cross, but no damage was done.
 We complete site 5 and the fog is lifting.
 Tempearature is around 67 and rising as the sun comes out as we finish.
 Site 5 was a fine, Argiudoll from loess and pedisediment.
 The textures were border line silty clay loams and silty clays.
 With the percent clays moving from 30 in the A to 40 percent in the Bt1.
+Site 6 was next and was 50 yards down slope from site 5.
+Tom and I moved the empty cars back across the steep ditch without incident.
+We finished working in different teams of 5 again to help everybody learn strengths and weaknesses.
+This soil was similar to 5 but of course different, mainly due to glacial till in the profile at 82 cm, and the pedisediment was above the till.
+Btg horizons were silty clay textures with 41% clay.
+We went to bathroom break and lunch break at the Athletic department’s outdoor picnic-pavilion.
+After lunch back to complete pit 7 with eminent storm approaching.
+We started this pit at 12:30 pm with temperature near 76, and by 1:00 it was 60 with a stiff wind.
+The storm was coming.
+We finished this pit working in teams of two

 to see how we can do with a partner.
 Tom and EriK were the high score on this soil formed in till and pedisediment in the footslope position.
 The textures were silty clay loams that were close to silty clays with 37% and 40% clay.
 We quickly gathered a team sample from pit 8 as the storm clouds were rolling in from the west.
 The team next gathered under a picnic shelter next to where we had lunch and started working together describing this soil.
 Having ten opinions on each morphological feature requires some consensus building, but they were able to arrive at a pretty good description on a soil that had an Ap, A, Bt1, Bt2, 2Bt3, 2Bt4 horizon sequence that was formed in loess over pedisediment.
 The soil textures were silty clay loams bordering on silty clays.
 Just as we finished the rain started pouring down and did so for the next 45 minutes.
 That might make some of the side roads slippery tomorrow.

-Everybody got a chance to warm up and clean up and rest up from the day’s activities as we headed to our Country Bistro Restaurant that was 10 miles out in the country.
-This was a big shed of a building with lots of farm antiques in it including a toy tractor collection that must have had 100 tractors.
-Dinner started at 7:00 and it was delicious with 4 kinds of salad, pork chops, potatoes, green beans, rolls, and for dessert spice cake, brownies or cinnamon rolls.
-Big glasses of tea, lemonade, water and coffee were
+was a big shed of a building with lots of farm antiques in it including a toy tractor collection that must have had 100 tractors.
+Dinner started at 7:00 and it was delicious with 4 kinds of salad, pork chops, potatoes, green beans,

 the drinks.
 After dinner each coach got up and introduced the team, which is always a challenge.
 I did